FAQ: pregnancy and your rights at work

 A. The benefits your daughter can claim will depend on a number of things including whether she’s a single parent, when she’s made redundant, her work history and her income and savings.

-Benefits such as child benefit, child tax credit and housing benefit can be paid if she’s entitled to them whether or not she looks for work.
-Once she is 29 weeks pregnant, she may be able to get other benefits such as maternity allowance, income support or universal credit without having to look for work.
-However before she’s 29 weeks pregnant, she’ll normally be expected to look for work to claim jobseekers allowance or universal credit.
+Child benefit can be paid if she’s entitled to them whether or not she looks for work.
+Once she is 29 weeks pregnant, she may be able to get other benefits such as maternity allowance or universal credit without having to look for work.
+However before she’s 29 weeks pregnant, she’ll normally be expected to look for work to claim universal credit.

 If she can show that she has a health condition that means she would have a limited capability for work.
 She can claim employment and support allowance or universal credit on this basis.
 She’d have to provide a certificate from her doctor and may have to attend a medical assessment as part of her claim.
 It’s also possible she could be treated as having limited capability for work if she’s pregnant and there’s a serious risk to her or the baby’s health if she doesn’t refrain from work.

 Your daughter can ring our free helpline on 0808 802 0925 to talk to one of our advisers about the benefits she can claim.
 She may find our maternity pages useful as well as the Power to the Bump campaign which has lots of information about health and pregnancy in the workplace, including being made redundant during pregnancy.

 Q. I’m pregnant and every time I go to an antenatal appointment my colleagues and even my manager make snide comments about it.
 Do I have to show them proof of my appointment and am I entitled to time off during work?

 A. It’s pregnancy discrimination to make unpleasant comments about taking time off for antenatal care.